 For our sized party, I would halve the recipe at this link here.
 I would also possibly pop a batch of just plain popcorn to have in the wings "just in case."

-Recipe 2: Strawberry Cheesecake Dip for fresh fruit
+Recipe 2: Strawberry Cream Cheese Dip

 The little snackie items were just right for this kind of crafty party.
 I hadn't planned on the girls being so absorbed in painting their heart boxes.
 They took their work so seriously and I was able to just walk around the table offering little cups and plates of treats while they painted.

 Little Pea had a tremendously fun time being with the big girls.
 I spent most of my time helping her with her painting and helping her to rinse her brush between colors while the older girls were content to do their own thing.

 They were each so proud of their final project and couldn't wait to show them off to their moms:

 I set up a simple little photo booth in our living room using strips of crepe paper taped to the wall.
 Some of our friends were a little shyer than others but they all were good sports about posing for the camera.

 Aren't they adorable?
 They are so proud of their candy necklaces and painted boxes.
 And judging by the fits of giggles and squeals during playtime, they had a great time.
 The Peanut loved having her friends over and it was so nice to finally meet them myself.